The Role of Technology

 Reinforcing its commitment to educational technology, OUM also utilizes Collaborate, a software platform which allows for online learning and student-teacher interaction in a live, real-time classroom environment.
 Collaborate is specifically suited to academic institutions that incorporate distance education into their curriculum programs.
 The introduction of Collaborate’s virtual classrooms has provided an important and invaluable mode of interaction, namely real-time lectures and classroom discussion, as well as the opportunity to record lectures for future reference.

-Highly qualified instructors guide students through the online learning process, utilizing small student discussion groups in regular tutorial sessions, focusing on intensive problem-based learning, self-instruction, and formative assessment.
+At OUM highly qualified instructors guide students through the online learning process, utilizing small student discussion groups in regular tutorial sessions, focusing on intensive problem-based learning, self-instruction, and formative assessment.
 Through the use of e-learning management systems, students gain access to a vast amount of information, instruction, and communication in a virtual learning environment.
 PBL also integrates the basic sciences with clinical content from the very beginning of the program.
-Curriculum content and delivery, utilizing Moodle and Collaborate, are continuously monitored by medical scholars from Australia, the US, and Samoa.
+Curriculum content and delivery, utilizing Moodle, Collaborate, and Clinical Key, are continuously monitored by medical scholars from Australia, the US, and Samoa.

 Good computer skills and a high comfort level with online communication are essential.
-All students are required to have a desktop or laptop computer using a Windows XP or higher operating system, an up-to-date anti-virus program, and an e-mail account that is checked regularly.
-E-mail is the primary communication mode between students and faculty/staff.
-All students receive a University e-mail address upon completion of the first module.
-Students are advised against using a MAC due to interface problems with Moodle.
+All students are required to have a desktop or laptop computer running at least Windows Vista or higher, or Mac OSX 10.8 or higher, with at least 1GB RAM, a webcam, and an up-to-date anti-virus program.
+Email is the primary communication mode between students and faculty/staff.
+All students receive a University email address upon matriculation and are expected check their email regularly.

 BACK TO TOP OF PAGE